 Personal Software Projects

-For fun and for learning purposes, I work on several side projects.
-This is not meant to be an advertisement for my readers to read or use these.
+Besides my work at the university and the web authoring, web design and web programming I did as a freelancer for many years, I work on several side projects for learning purposes and recreation.
+This is not meant to be an advertisement to read or use these.
 But it's a part of me and if you are curious, feel free to have a look. :-)

 - PerLisp is a statically-scoped lisp interpreter written in Perl which is able to run a dynamically-scoped lisp interpreter written in lisp which is able to run itself inside PerLisp.
 It also features some non-standard features, for example auto-currying (inspired by Haskell).
 For the German Perl magazine I wrote an article about how it could be a good idea to develop a programming language interpreter by yourself.